A Simple Linear Patch Revives Layer-Pruned Large Language Models: Experiments

 \subsection{Main Results}

-Our \textsc{LinearPatch} can be seamlessly integrated with layer-wise pruning methods that remove contiguous layers.
-We denote \textsc{LinearPatch} combined with ShortGPT and LLM-Streamline pruning methods as $\textsc{LinearPatch}_{[S]}$ and $\textsc{LinearPatch}_{[L]}$, respectively.
-In most cases, they prune the same set of layers and are collectively labeled as $\textsc{LinearPatch}_{[S/L]}$.
+Our proposed \textsc{LinearPatch} can be seamlessly integrated with existing layer-wise pruning methods.
+Throughout the experiments, we denote the combination of \textsc{LinearPatch} with ShortGPT and LLM-Streamline as $\textsc{LinearPatch}_{[S]}$ and $\textsc{LinearPatch}_{[L]}$, respectively.
+In most cases, these two approaches prune similar sets of layers, therefore, we collectively refer to them as $\textsc{LinearPatch}_{[S/L]}$.